The 12 Best Free VST Plugins Every Musician Should Have

-Music production is now more accessible than ever before.
-Once an expensive hobby, free software like Audacity (along with powerful Audacity alternatives) make it open to all.
-Some of the biggest tracks in the last few years have been made by bedroom producers using cheap equipment.
+Music production is more accessible than ever before.
+What once needed a professional recording studio can be done at home with DAW software and free VST instruments.
+Some of the biggest tracks in the last few years have been made by bedroom producers using affordable equipment.

 While most music software has its own built in instruments and effects, learning how to use external VST (Virtual Studio Technology) provides you with thousands of tools to take your sound to the next level.
-Many of these VST plugins are free, and they can make a free setup sound like a professional studio.
+Even better, there are a ton of great options that won’t cost you a dime.

 1. Piano One